a22yuen/spotify-match/README.md

 - View your Spotify Data
-    - This is to view your name, email, and public playlists
+    - This is to view your name and email for account security
 - View your activity on Spotify
-    - This is to see what you have in your Library so the site can access your tracks
+    - This is to see the tracks in your Library to make playlists
-- Take Actions in Spotify on your behald
+- Take Actions in Spotify on your behalf
     - This is so the site can create new custom playlists for you

 ## Comparing Playlists 🔀